pshah116/Triple-Ten-Projects/README.md

 CO2 Emission and Fuel Economy Analysis

-This was a group project, we explored the relationship between fuel economy, CO2 emissions, and car features such as fuel type and drive type using a dataset containing vehicle specifications.
+This was a group project where we explored the relationship between fuel economy, CO2 emissions, and car features such as fuel type and drive type using a dataset containing vehicle specifications, CO2 emissions data, and fuel economy

 ## Table of Contents